VR app logo with vr glass

 This EU-funded project brought together four organizations from four countries to revolutionize adult education.
 The VRSciT initiative leverages the power of Virtual Reality (VR) to create immersive educational experiences that explore each participating nation’s cultural, social, and natural heritage.

-As a key member of the team at ByAR, I was instrumental in crafting the project’s User Interface (UI) and environment.
+As a member of the ByAR team, my role was to design the User Interface (UI) and to participate in User Experience (UX) design and environment.

 This project was developed as a team member of ByAR – Augmented Your Reality, where I worked as a designer.
 All rights reserved.